 You will be taught by lecturers from one of the largest and strongest palaeobiology research groups in the UK, and our focus on research-led teaching will provide you with exciting opportunities to carry out your own cutting-edge research projects.
 The rich fossil collections of our Lapworth Museum of Geology provide a unique resource that supports our teaching and research.

-Please note: this programme will be Palaeontology and Geology BSc from 2019.
+Please note: the name of this programme will be Palaeontology and Geology BSc from 2019.

 This course will provide you with the skills necessary to develop a career as a professional palaeontologist engaged in research and teaching or in museum curation, or as an applied palaeontologist/biostratigrapher within the oil industry.
 Your core training in geology will also provide opportunities for a potential career as a geoscientist, if this is the career path you would like to take.